Rare Congenital Diseases

 Congenital rare diseases may present with a wide range of varying symptoms.
 Some of these may be identified by ultrasound or genetic screening during pregnancy.
 Some of these symptoms may be obvious at birth, as birth defects, others may take longer to be noticeable.

-Just because a syndrome is present at birth does not necessarily make it easy to diagnose.
+Just because a syndrome is present at birth does not necessarily make it easy or easier to diagnose than one which develops later in life.

 The accurate diagnosis of a rare disease, including a congenital one, rests on a number of factors including,